3 Easy End of the School Year Tips- Plus a FREE Summer Homework Calendar for Autism!

 Thanks to The Frenzied SLPS for organizing this Summer Speech Carryover to give a variety of great tips to help us all out!

-I know that while I was working, I could find plenty of help for my students working closer to grade level, but what about our students who are on the autism spectrum and communicating minimally?
+I know that while I was working, I could find plenty of help for my students working closer to grade level, but what about our students who are on the autism spectrum or communicating minimally?

 We certainly don’t want them to backslide!
-The added difficulty for coming up with a summer plan for these students is the uniqueness of their skills and needs.
+The added difficulty in coming up with a summer plan for these students is the uniqueness of their skills and needs.
 This calendar is about routines.
 Tips for how to start or maintain routines in the summer.
 Ideas for how to build some communication skills into your daily routines.
-No extra work needed!
+No extra work is needed!